siphonjs/siphon/README.md

 - `redis` for parallel processing with multiple servers
 - `selenium-webdriver` for jobs requiring full client-side rendering
+- `cheerio` to search HTML with Cheerio selector library

 # API

 Using Siphon is simple!
-Require, invoke, then chain as many methods as you'd like.
+Chain as many methods as you'd like.
 Always include .get() and end with .run().

 ### .cheerio